jamie120/ms3-eat-vegan-recipes/testing.md

 * Verify the message and call to action button at the bottom of the page changes, if a user is logged in - :white_check_mark:
 * Verify recipe cards render to the page correctly - :white_check_mark:
 * Verify recipe cards redirect users to the individual recipe pages when clicked - :white_check_mark:
-* Verify the four category buttons function correctly - re rendering the page with only recipes from the selected category - :white_check_mark:
+* Verify the four category buttons function correctly - re-rendering the page with only recipes from the selected category - :white_check_mark:
 * Verify selected category has applied CSS outline and HTML page header indicates the category with text - :white_check_mark:

 ![missing image - recipes page](documentation/testing/img/missing-image-recipes.png)